meerageorge/DUSTMAKER/README.md

 		1. Create an object merge inside a geo node with path of animation.

 		2. Click on the ‘IMPORT_ALL_DUST_CHAR_FILES’ shelf tool.
-It create node inside the geo node and will name the geo node as 'dust_emitter' parentnode.setName("dust_emitter")
+It creates all the necessary nodes inside a geo node which is later renamed as 'dust_emitter' parentnode.setName("dust_emitter")

 ## dust_emitter creation: